theforeman/foreman_column_view/README.md

 # Configuration

 By default the plugin will display the Domain associated by each host.
 This is not massively useful.
-To set your own choice of column, add this to Foreman's config file
+To set your own choice of column, add this to Foreman's plugin config file, for example /etc/foreman/plugins/foreman_column_view.yaml

 ```yaml
 :column_view: